 Folegandros – Best Greek Island for Hiking

 Because of the island’s size, an itty bitty 12km x 4km makes this island an excellent place for those who love to walk.
 It has one of the most photogenic churches in all of the Cyclades.
-The church sits above the town, perched on a cliff with a white stone pathway that zigzags its way to the church.
+The Church of Panagia sits above the town, perched on a cliff with a white stone pathway that zigzags its way to the church.
 As far as settings for churches on remote Greek islands, this is a belter of one.

 If hiking isn’t your thing, during the high season there are plenty of tours that circumnavigate the island, stopping off at several beaches that are otherwise difficult to access.
 Karavostasis is the main harbour where tours and ferries depart from.
 Folegandros’ Hora is a beautiful main street, lined with bougainvillaea and traditional white houses with blue trimmings.